DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 3. Rockville R1200L

 Rockville is known for its high-end professional car, marine, and home audio.
-While there are more affordable options from Rockville, it makes sense to spend a little extra for the quality they can provide.
+While Rockville offers more affordable options, spending a little extra for the quality they can provide makes sense.

 Unlike the previously listed machines, the Rockville R1200L can output 12,000 cubic feet per minute, covering more ground.

-The Rockville R1200L includes the 16 feet wired/wireless remote combination and six three-watt, built-in LED lights, plus for stage productions requiring additional lighting.
+The Rockville R1200L includes the 16-foot wired/wireless remote combination and six three-watt, built-in LED lights, plus for stage productions requiring additional lighting.

 4. Tengchang